neondev1/photon-game/README.md

 To compile the level editor on Windows with MSVC, build the project in Visual Studio using the EditorRelease configuration.
 If you are compiling using something other than MSVC, simply exclude the original `main.cpp` file from compilation and include `editor/main.cpp` instead.

 > [!NOTE]
-> To load a custom level into the regular game client, rename the exported level file to `level` (no extension) and put it in the same directory as the executable.
-The game should automatically load the level when restarted.
+> To load a custom map into the regular game client, rename the exported level file to `levels` (no extension) and put it in the same directory as the executable.
+The game should automatically load the map when restarted.
+(In the future, I may create a map loader to make this easier.)

 ## Credits